top of page

 Single Line Comments

 SFMC Query Studio generally does not support the single-line SQL comment using two dashes (–).
-I've gotten away with very short (one or two words) single line SQL comments, but anything longer and I'm usually met with a prompt to use multi-line comments start instead (even if the comment is single-line).
+I've gotten away with very short (one or two words) single line SQL comments, but anything longer and I'm usually met with a prompt to use multi-line comments instead (even if the comment is single-line).

 Date Functions